go125/struct2depth_eval/README.md

-# TestCheckpointFromDFV
+# struce2depth

-This code is almost same as [struct2depth](https://github.com/tensorflow/models/tree/master/research/struct2depth) code.
+This code is modified from [struct2depth](https://github.com/tensorflow/models/tree/master/research/struct2depth) code for model evaluation.

 After use this code, you can calculate Abs Rel Error using [this code](https://github.com/go125/SfmLearner_eval).